ErSauravAdhikari/ErSauravAdhikari/README.md

 ## Hi there, I'm Saurav Adhikar! 👋

-I'm a Computer Engineering student at the Institute of Engineering, Pulchowk Campus, TU.
+I'm a professional Software Developer.
 I'm passionate about using technology to make a positive impact in the world.

 ### 🚀 Quick Facts
 - 📫 How to reach me: github_contact@asaurav.com.np